-The K Computer broke its own record by improving its processing speed to 10.51 petaflop with its 88,128 processors executing over 10.5 quadrillion calculations per second.
-Which it managed to run for 29 hours straight without failure.
+The K Computer broke its own record by improving its processing speed to 10.51 petaflops with its 88,128 processors executing over 10.5 quadrillion calculations per second.
+Remarkably, it managed to run for 29 hours straight without failure, showcasing its reliability and robustness in handling extensive computational tasks.

-The measurements for the record were taken using Linpack and the K Computer has been developed as a joint enterprise between RIKEN and Fujitsu.
+The measurements for the record were taken using Linpack, a benchmark that measures a system’s floating-point computing power.
+The K Computer has been developed as a joint enterprise between RIKEN and Fujitsu.
 The K computer brings together leading-edge technologies, including ultrafast and energy-efficient CPUs and a network capable of an immense amount of interconnectivity, to create a high-performance, highly-reliable supercomputer.

 RIKEN and Fujitsu have been working together to develop the K computer, with the aim of beginning shared use by November 2012, as a part of the High-Performance Computing Infrastructure (HPCI) initiative led by Japan’s Ministry of Education, Culture, Sports, Science and Technology (MEXT).